richardebeling/timetable-display/readme.md

 ### Recurring section
 Events that are recurring in a two-week-period or more often.
-Each event consists of two lines.
+Each event consists of two or three lines, depending on whether the `exec` modifier is set.

 The first linie specifies the times when this event happens.
 It consists of the time of the day followed by the days where it happens.
 Possible day modifiers are